Schwarzbaer/friction_zero/README.md

     or offline) for a time (or permanently)
 * Game mode: Demolition Derby (requires damage model.
 May require weapons.)
   * Last one standing
+* City map: Start with a few blocks and expand.

 Models checklist
 ----------------